basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 <figcaption>Figure 2: Partitioning and replication of keys in Dynamo ring.</figcaption>
 </figure>**

->Replication in Riak, like in Dynamo, is fundamental and automatic.
+>Replication in Riak KV, like in Dynamo, is fundamental and automatic.
 Remember the concept of a bucket we covered above?
-In Riak, the replication parameter, "N" (also called "n&#95;val"), is configurable at the bucket level.
-The default n_val in Riak is 3, meaning that out of the box Riak will store three replicas of your data on three different partitions on the ring.
+In Riak KV, the replication parameter, "N" (also called "n&#95;val"), is configurable at the bucket level.
+The default n_val in Riak KV is 3, meaning that out of the box Riak KV will store three replicas of your data on three different partitions on the ring.
 >
->The diagram is applicable to Riak and the manner in which it replicates data.
-The preference list is present in Riak, too, and is the reason why any node in the ring can coordinate a request.
+>The diagram is applicable to Riak KV and the manner in which it replicates data.
+The preference list is present in Riak KV, too, and is the reason why any node in the ring can coordinate a request.
 The node receives a request, consults the preference list, and routes the request accordingly.

 The list of nodes that is responsible for storing a particular key is called the preference list.
 The system is designed, as will be explained in Section 4.8, so that every node in the system can determine which nodes